Pay your bill, set up a Direct Debit

 Hints and tips, Frozen pipes, Pipework responsibilities

-From small problems like dripping taps to major repairs on your water supply pipe or drainage, there are a range of cover options available to protect your home's plumbing and drainage system.
+From small problems like dripping taps to major repairs on your water supply pipe or drainage, there are a range of cover options available to help protect you against the unexpected costs.

 All water companies are required by the Government to produce a drought plan, which sets out what we would do to maintain water supplies to customers in the event of a drought.